There are so many myths and misconceptions about mobile and manufactured homes. Here are 7 things you didn’t know about mobile homes.

 1. Most Mobile Homes Are NOT Properly Tied Down

-It’s not that mobile homes are so dangerous in tornadoes and hurricanes.
-The majority of loses are from improper tie-downs, not the home itself.
-If mobile homes were properly tied down and secured to a foundation the chances of a mobile home surviving a storm would rise significantly.
+If manufactured homes were properly tied down and secured to a true foundation the chances of a mobile home surviving a major storm would be significantly higher.

-Note: Neither a mobile nor a regular home would make it through the most powerful storms.
+Neither mobile nor a site-built home would make it through the most powerful storms but new manufactured homes have been tested to withstand 110 mph winds.

 2. Chassis Have Specially Designed Curvatures that Distribute the Home’s Weight